 - Strain and rinse them once again before cooking.
 Alternatively, use canned chickpeas/garbanzo beans.
 Rinse well and strain them.

-- Heat ghee/oil on SAUTE (high) in the instant pot, about 30 seconds, add cumin seeds.
+- Heat oil (or ghee) on SAUTE (high) in the instant pot, about 30 seconds, add cumin seeds.

 - When cumin begins to splutter, add onions, ginger, garlic, green chillies, tomato and saute for a minute.